Don’t make any more excuses why you cannot attend college. Take some more time to consider the benefits of earning a college degree.

 Just because no one else in your family attended college doesn’t mean you shouldn’t.
-Be the first one in your family to earn a college degree-be the trend setter.
+In fact, how amazing would it be to be the first one in your family to earn a college degree?
+You can be the trend setter.
 Earning a college degree will not only benefit you, it will benefit your immediate and future family as well.
 Earning a college degree will give you and your family something new to be proud of – and more importantly it will open doors and create opportunities for you for years to come.

 2. I’ve been in school for 12 years.
 That’s enough!
 I just want a good job.